-In this article, we cover what ACH stands for, how it's used, and examples of ACH transactions so you can understand the process of getting paid or paying bills electronically.
+In this article, we give the answers to the ACH definition, and discuss the question, "what does ACH stand for".
+We'll also go over how it's used, and examples of ACH transactions so you can understand the process of getting paid or paying bills electronically.

 By 1972, ACH was formed in California.
-In just a few short years, more regional operations popped up, which prompted the formation of NACHA.
-This organization oversees ACH but doesn’t operate it - that’s up to the Federal Reserve and The Clearing House.
+In just a few short years, more regional operations popped up, which prompted the formation of NACHA (National Automated Clearing House Association).

 Shortly after the formation, Direct Deposit began.
 The U.S Air Force and the Social Security Administration were the first two entities to use it.

-ACH stands for Automated Clearing House and is a network of computers that together process financial transactions.
-You’ve likely come across ACH in a variety of places, including your bank statements, bills, and when you receive Direct Deposit.
+You’ve likely come across ACH in a variety of places, including your bank statements, bills, and when you receive direct deposits.